tudob/wfg/README.md

 R WFG
 =====

-This is an implementation of the WFG toolkit.
-It is a way to construct test functions for multi-criterion optimization problems.
+The toolkit presented by the WFG group in 2006 provides a way to define test problems for multi-criterion optimization.
+Their implementation relies on programming each test function in C++ and was specialized to 9 example problems.
+This R package presents a way by which transformations, shapes and various parameters can be combined declaratively.

 * original paper:
   Huband, Simon, et al. "A review of multiobjective test problems and a scalable test problem toolkit."
 Evolutionary Computation, IEEE Transactions on 10.5 (2006): 477-506.

-This package offers a full implementation of the wfg-toolkit in R. It allows much easier construction of test-functions by providing composition correctness-checks, parameter-sideconstraint-checks and an easy way to specify test-problems (mentioned as a future-work in the wfg2006c-paper)
+This package offers a full implementation of the wfg-toolkit in R. It allows much easier construction of test-functions by providing composition correctness-checks, parameter&sideconstraint-checks and an easy way to specify test-problems (mentioned as a future-work in the wfg2006c-paper)

 The main functions to use are wfgEval and wfgWrap. wfgEval evaluates a testfunction-specification at a certain search-space point. wfgWrap takes a testfunction-specification and returns a wrapper-function such that this only takes a search-space point as argument and can be given to optimization-algorithms.